 A SKU can be any series of numbers that you choose.
-Unlike a Universal Product Code (UPC), SKUs are not universal; instead, each retailer has its own set of SKUs.
+Unlike a Universal Product Code (UPC), SKUs are actually unique codes; instead, each retailer has its own variant of SKUs.

-There is no rule about creating SKUs, but make sure that everyone at your company understands your SKU system; SKUs are meant to be easily read, as opposed to barcodes or UPCs that often need equipment or software to break down.
+There is no rule about creating SKUs, but make sure that everyone at your company understands your SKU system; SKUs are unique identifiers that can easily be, as opposed to barcodes or UPC codes that often need equipment or software to break down.

 A SKU for a pair of purple Ugg boots in the Bailey Bow style, size 7 might look something like this: UGG-BB-PUR-07.

 The above example is easy to read, shares important information about the product, and follows a clear naming convention.